samuelbaldwin05/HIMYMDashboard/README.md

 sankey - seperate file to create sankey graph

 ## How to run
-download the files and data, make sure you have panel installed, in a terminal in the directory input: panel serve himym_dash
+Download the files and data
+Make sure you have panel installed
+In a terminal in the directory input: panel serve himym_dash